-In visual representation, social distance is related in part to apparent proximity
+In visual representation, social distance is related in part to apparent proximity.

 In camerawork, degrees of formality are reflected in shot sizes